 2. Know the Difference between Merit-Based and Need-Based Aid

-Merit-based and need-based financial aid are two different forms of assistance available to students, and it is important to understand the differences between them.
+Merit-based and need-based financial aid for students are two different forms of assistance available to students, and it is important to understand the differences between them.

 3. Find Out What Merit Can Do for You